blowconversions/blowconversions.github.io/index.md

-# Blow: many-block hyper-conditioned flows for non-parallel audio conversion
+# Blow Demo

-This is the demonstration page of the paper where we show some audio examples.
+This is the demonstration page of the paper "Blow: many-block hyper-conditioned flows for non-parallel audio conversion", where we show some audio conversion examples.

+## Voice conversion

 <html>
 <audio controls><source src="p225_01111.wav"></audio>
 </html>

+## Generalized speech enhancement

+## Instrument conversion

+## Musical note transposition